If you're coming to the UK for more than six months, you'll need to pay an Immigration Health Surcharge (IHS) in order to access healthcare in the UK.

-The immigration health surcharge is a financial contribution to allow you access to the UK's National Health Service.
-You will pay the surcharge if you are a non-EEA national and you are granted immigration permission to enter the UK to study for a period of more than six months.
+The Immigration Health Surcharge is a financial contribution to allow you access to the UK's National Health Service (NHS).
+You will pay the surcharge if you are a non-EEA national and you are applying for a visa to study in the UK for a period of more than 6 months.

 For more information, please visit the Home Office pages of the GOV.UK website.

 If you are entitled to NHS treatment this will cover you for:

 - Medicine you require on prescription - this is free in Wales (but not throughout the UK).

 - Consulting a doctor/GP and most other GP services (for example visiting a doctors’ surgery or clinic).

 - Treatment in a hospital (both emergency and non-emergency treatment).

 - Some GP services (for example vaccinations for travel and getting a sickness certificate).